t6kke/BadmintonSkillCalculator/README.md

 -
 - Information output functionality separated with option to just print human readable CLI output or to output json formatted data for machine interactions
 -
-- Report functionality SQL-s moved to be views in DB on DB intilization
+- Report functionality SQL-s moved to be views in DB, will be created on new DB on initialization.
 - Version metadata table to database

 ### Alpha 3.1.1